rbracken/autolight/README.md

 - Mac Mode: Enabling this makes delux emulate the behaviour of Apple Macbook dimmers -- that is to say slow, linear transitions between brightness levels.
 This option is good for users who dislike abrupt brightness changes.
+- Macsteps: Maximum number of steps that can be executed before exiting to re-check brightness sensor.
+Lower numbers mean faster response to a change in sensor values while brightness is being set.
+Exessively low numbers will burn CPU time.
+A good rule of thumb is $macsteps*$maxpoll = ~1 second

 # Installation